Frequently Asked Questions

 that is 60 or 70 years old, and that rare case should not be an excuse

 to lock away everybody else’s recordings.
 Of course with a public

-domain artists or their descendents would be free to release the records
+domain artists or their descendents will be free to release the records

-themselves if they wished.
-So would the record company; it just wouldn’t
+themselves if they wish.
+So will the record company; it just won’t

 have a government-enforced monopoly.

 Aren’t other countries trying to lengthen their copyright

 terms for recordings, and bring more early recordings under copyright?